Education Spectrum offers a full range of diagnostic & developmental assessments and services for children, adolescents & young adults

 with autism spectrum disorders.

-The Clinic works with children as young as 12 months of age and can provide diagnostic services into adulthood.
-Developmental Assessments are available for children under the age of 5, or those with significant developmental delays.
+The Clinic works with children as young as 12 months of age and can provide diagnostic assessments through young adulthood (age 25).
+Developmental Assessments are also available for children under the age of 5 and under.

-Education Spectrum offers state-of-the-art diagnostic services for any child, young adult or adult suspected of having an autism spectrum disorder.
+Education Spectrum offers state-of-the-art diagnostic services for any child or young adult suspected of having an autism spectrum disorder.
 The diagnostic evaluation uses research based assessment tools and consists of:

 - Comprehensive review of all previous medical, educational and assessment records